Aboriginal Drug and Alcohol Treatments

 Modern addiction treatment has improved on this a great deal.
 The connections between physical and mental health are being recognized and explored more, and rehab programs are focusing on both of these components.

 The Indigenous understanding of wellness takes this even further by acknowledging that people are not only individuals; they are integral and essential parts of their communities.
-True wellness, therefore, has to include not only the person’s individual state of physical and mental health, but their connection with their traditions, culture, language, and community.
-Rather than focusing on getting rid of an illness, an Aboriginal addiction treatment program is concerned with the attainment of harmony of the mind, body, emotion, and spirit.
+True wellness, therefore, has to include not only the person’s individual state of physical and mental health, but also their connection with their traditions, culture, language, and community.
+Rather than focusing on getting rid of an illness, an Aboriginal drug and alcohol addiction treatment program is concerned with the attainment of harmony of the mind, body, emotion, and spirit.

 The Inadequacy Of Western Addiction Treatment Methods